Executive Education – Open Enrollment Programmes

 The Leading Growth through Innovation and Technology programme enables you to harness the power of innovation and technology to stay competitive and achieve sustainable growth and profitability.
 Exploring key areas such as technology and AI, sustainability and effecting organisational change, the programme enables you to transform your business management approach through the integration of rigorous strategic reasoning with a hands-on, on-the-ground perspective.

-Product Management Executive Programme
+Product Leadership Programme

 Noah Askin, Assistant Professor of Organisational Behaviour